drexelwireless/iot-sensor-framework/README.md

 # IoT Data Collection & Visualization Software

-This software suite contains scripts to collect and visualize IoT sensors, such as RFID tag information using an Impinj Speedway RFID reader.
+This software suite contains scripts to collect and store IoT sensor data, such as RFID tag information using an Impinj Speedway RFID reader.

 *Note: These instructions assume that the web server, interrogation and visualizer will be run on the same machine (IP addresses in all shell scripts